 So the question now becomes, do LED lights emit blue light?

-Yes, LED lights to emit blue light.
+Yes, LED lights from all electronic devices emit blue light.

 A Harvard medical school article notes: “LED lights are more efficient than fluorescent lights, but they also produce a fair amount of light in the blue spectrum.”